How to Sew Bias Tape. The best 3 methods out there.

 This is so you can catch the other side of the fabric at almost the same distance.

-This technique is perfect to use on quilts, placemats, or anything that could be of thicker layers.
+This technique is perfect for use on quilts, placemats, or anything of thicker layers.

 2. The easiest way to sew bias tape.
 The sandwich method.